TolunayHos/safe-sverige-db/README.md

 ![Architecture diagram](MapArchitecture.png)

-Sweden Safety Backend implements a scheduler whose daily task is to fetch incidents data from Polisen API.
+Sweden Safety Backend implements a scheduler (agenda js) whose daily task is to fetch incidents data from Polisen API.
 Polisen exposes data of all incidents that happened in Sweden.
 Since their response can include maximum 500 results, Sweden Safety Backend has to actively fetch data and store all new incidents that are not already stored in the database.
 The incidents, fetched from the Polisen API, are stored in MongoDB using Mongoose library.

 Sweden Safety Backend exposes an API whose response includes a list of all criminal incidents and incident summaries per county.
 An example API response can be found below:

 ```json
 {
   "incidents": [